 The ducks are let out every morning to forage in the larger orchard.
 They love routine, and this shows the female half of the flock bursting into the small yard that leads ultimately to the larger orchard, where we rotate their fencing regularly.
 They also love the cover of evergreens and low-lying shrubs and trees.

+Our ducks are ambassadors for what previously-farmed animals can look like within a plant-centered food system.
 Sanctuary at SHO is little different from other farm animal sanctuaries who provide critical haven for the many animals fortunate enough to escape their fate inside our broken food system.
 Our work since 2003 has sought to reinvision our food system to harmonize with the many wild animals and ecosystems displaced by modern agriculture and human development.
 How can we forge a new relationship to the animals we previously “used”-- for food, clothing, work, or sport?
 How can we make choices that safeguard the lives of the many animals often displaced by or harmed in conventional plant-based food production systems?
 These questions form the enduring backdrop of our sanctuary.

 the whole duck story, or: why two vegans buying local organic rice adopted 100+ ducks.